A landscape of contact manifolds via rational SFT: Upper bounds for planarity

-Using the existence of symplectic caps from \cite{MR4171373,MR4100126,MR1465333}, we know that there exists an exact embedding of $M$ into $W$, where the contact boundary $\partial W$ is the contact boundary of some affine variety.
+Using the existence of symplectic caps (see \cite[Theorem 1.6]{MR4171373}, \cite[Corollary 1.14]{lazarev2020maximal}, \cite[Theorem 3.2]{MR1465333}), we know that there exists an exact embedding of $M$ into $W$, where the contact boundary $\partial W$ is the contact boundary of some affine variety.
 Then we consider a projective compactification of the affine variety by adding simple normal crossing divisors $D$, but instead we add the divisors $D$ to $W$ to obtain $\overline{W}$.
 Then $\overline{W}$ is closed symplectic manifold, such that the symplectic form is Poincar\'e dual to $D$.
-Now we consider holomorphic curves in $\overline{W}\times \CP^1$, which contains $M\times S_k$ as a domain with contact boundary.
+Now we consider holomorphic curves in $\overline{W}\times \CP^1$, which contains $M\times S_k$ as a domain with contact boundary, here the symplectic area of $\CP^1$ is slightly bigger than $k$ to contain $S_k$.
 We use $\overline{\cM}_{J,o}$ to denote the compactified moduli spaces of holomorphic spheres passing through $o\in M\times S_k$ with homology class $A+[*\times \CP^1]$ for $A\in H_2(M)$ with $c_1(A)=0$.
 We can form such compactification, since $M$ is exact, in particular, those curve have uniformly bounded symplectic area.
 If we pick $J$ to be the splitting almost complex structure $\overline{W}\times \CP^1$, then $\overline{\cM}_{J,o}$ is cut out transversely and consists of exactly one point.
 Then we deform the almost complex structure such that it coincides with the almost complex structure in Proposition \ref{prop:SOBD} near $\partial (M\times S_k)$ and also apply neck-stretching along $\partial (M\times S_k)$.
 We claim transversality holds for this process for generic choices.
-First note that even though $A+[*\times \CP^1]$ may not be indecomposable\footnote{It means there is no decomposition, such that each component has positive symplectic area.
-Clearly it depends on the symplectic form on $\overline{W}$.}, we still can not develop sphere bubbles.
-Indeed, if there are bubbles at some point, then every component necessarily picks up homology class of $\overline{W}$ with nontrivial symplectic area.
-Then the component must intersect $D\times \CP^1$, which is impossible by positivity of intersection\footnote{Here, we need to pick almost complex structure that makes $D\times \CP^1$ holomorphic.} unless everything is contained in $D\times \CP^1$, which is again impossible since our point constraint is in $M\times S_k$.
+First we will prove that the moduli space of curves in class $A+[*\times \CP^1]$ for $A\in H_2(M)$ (hence $A$ has zero symplectic area) with $c_1(A)=0$ has no bubble degeneration in the compactification.
+For this, we pick an almost complex structure that makes $D\times \CP^1$ holomorphic and is in a split form near $D\times \CP^1$.
+Suppose there is a bubble degeneration with a component in class $B+k[*\times \CP^1]$ for $B\in H_2(\overline{W})$.
+If $B$ has negative symplectic area, i.e.\ the intersection with $D\times \CP^1$ is negative, by the positivity of intersection, we have the component is contained in $D\times \CP^1$.
+Since the almost complex structure is splitting, the projection to $D$ has negative symplectic area, contradiction.
+Therefore all components in a hypothetical bubble degeneration are in the form of $B+k[*\times \CP^1]$ such that the symplectic area of $B$ is zero.
+Now since $[\CP^1]$ in $H_2(\CP^1)$ can not be decomposed into multiple components with positive symplectic area, we see that there is no bubble degeneration.
+Note that the region where we make assumptions on the almost complex structure is outside the contact boundary that we apply neck-stretching to.
 In the fully stretched case, due to action and first homology class reasons, we must have the bottom curve, the one with point constraint, has asymptotics in the form of $\Gamma^+=\{\gamma_{p_1,1},\ldots,\gamma_{p_k,k}\}$.
-Moreover, since all relevent Reeb orbits are simple, we may assume the full-stretched moduli space is also cut out transversely.
+Moreover, since all relevant Reeb orbits are simple, we may assume the full-stretched moduli space is also cut out transversely.